jeromevdl/boto3-lambda-layer/README.md

 ``./create_boto3_layer.sh --boto3=1.9.157 --python=3.7 --region=eu-west-1``
 will retrieve version 1.9.157 of boto3 and create a Layer compatible with python 3.7 in eu-west-1.

-### Add the layer to a function
+### Add the Layer to a function
-When the script is done, it provides the Layer ARN, that you can use in any compatible lambda function.
+When the script is done, it provides the Layer ARN, that you can use in any compatible Lambda function.

 #### With the CLI
 You can just type: